ehb54/cryoem_uth/README.md

-# cryoem_uth

-Run relion & cryosparc on LS6
+# Run relion & cryosparc on LS6

+Instructions and scripts to run relion & cryosparc on LS6

 ## prerequisities

  * a valid account with available allocation on LS6
  * a valid cryosparc license id [get a cryosparc license](https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure/obtaining-a-license-id)
+ * knowledge of transfering files to and from LS6

 ## instructions